hmajid2301/articles/7. Multi Docker Container with Nginx, Flask and MySQL/README.md

 In theory, you could simply copy and install the requirements.txt and copy all the source code to the `/app` folder.
 However, I prefer to generate and install the actual Python package I think it's cleaner and you only have to copy a single `tar` file.
 However, this does require you to run the command to generate the `dist` folder before you try to build the Docker image.

+**Note**: The environment variables POSTGRES_ should be the same values as defined in database.conf.

 ### uwsgi.ini

 ![uwsgi.ini](images/flask_uwsgi.png)